The Definitive Guide on How to Get Out of a DUI

 Affirmative defenses are rarely used and the burden of proof is on the defendant.
 However when the facts support it, the following affirmative defenses can provide a powerful defense at trial:

 When a defendant is drugged by someone without their knowledge or unknowingly drinks intoxicating alcohol.

-An example would be if someone spikes the punchbowl at a party and a defendant gets drunk as a result drinking what they believe to be punch.
+If someone spikes the punchbowl at a party and a defendant gets drunk as a result drinking what they believe to be punch.